TrevorA-TrevorA/spec_selector/README.md

 **View test results**

 Upon finishing the test run, the test result tree appears as a formatted list of top-level example groups.
 Select an example group to view its subgroups, select a subgroup to view its examples, and so on.
-You can view your test results with the selection tool, or just press T to immediately view the top failed test.
+You can view your test results with the selection tool, or just press t to immediately view the top failed test.

 <br>